Catherine22/Frontend-Development/JavaScript/README.md

 The settings include vue.js (You need to install `vuter` as well) and react-native formatting.

-## Javascript Engine
+## JavaScript Engine

 ![JS engine's pipeline](https://miro.medium.com/max/2038/1*ZIH_wjqDfZn6NRKsDi9mvA.png)
 [reference](https://medium.com/dailyjs/understanding-v8s-bytecode-317d46c94775)

 -   [AST explorer](https://astexplorer.net/)

-> So, is Javascript an interpreted language?
+> So, is JavaScript an interpreted language?
 > Ans: Not technically.
 Because it depends on how the JS engine deals with it.

 ### Problematic keywords